Flakky/ue-blueprints-styleguide/README.md

 ### Function naming

-Function namings should describe an action, that function do.
+Function namings should describe an action, that a function do.

 Always start a function name with a verb.